 - What Are the Signage Requirement

 Do you need more advice on zoning laws and other legal questions?
-LawTrades offers help to get your business up and running and keep it in good standing with ongoing compliance support.
+Rocket Lawyer offers help to get your business up and running and keep it in good standing with ongoing compliance support.
 Join its membership program for $39.99/month to save on all essential legal services, or try it free for 7 days.

 #1 – What Zone Your Building Is In

 The first step in understanding how zoning and building codes will affect your small business.
 Find the GIS mapping system of the appropriate jurisdiction for your county.
 Many counties and cities are offering these online today, and all you have to do is find the right maps and layers.
 You can often do this by typing “zoning for your county name” in Google.
 Find the piece of property or land you are interested in and see what the zoning designation is.

 |Residential||Have to apply for a Home Occupation permit, or something similar. to run business out of home.
 No commercial buildings are allowed.||You can run many types of business out of your home however there usually restrictions.
 For example in New York City there is a limit on the size of the business area of a home and certain businesses like public relations or beauty parlors are not allowed.|

 |Commercial||Allowed to erect buildings for business and conduct business operations.||Often there are subtypes of commercial zones such as office building or retail.|

 |Industrial||Can erect buildings for certain businesses and conduct business operations with higher noise levels and waste.||There are often subtypes of industrial such as light manufacturing or chemical intensive.
 There are usually strict safety and environment codes associates with these zones.|